vesaakerman/easy-fedora-to-bag/docs/index.md

 * is not in the vault already (i.e. check in `easy-bag-index`)

 ### original-versioned
-An original-versioned transformation transforms the dataset into two bags, if there exists an `original` folder and at least 1 file outside this folder.
+An original-versioned transformation transforms the dataset into two bags, if there exists an `original` folder and at least 1 file outside this folder[(*)](https://github.com/DANS-KNAW/easy-fedora-to-bag/blob/94951d6d74dc1be590d959b53f03e1311ff7baf7/src/main/scala/nl/knaw/dans/easy/fedoratobag/filter/package.scala#L25).
 The first bag will contain the content of the original folder.
-The second bag will be a Is-Version-Of of the first bag, and will contain the accessible files from the original folder, and all remaining files.
+The second bag will contain the accessible files from the original folder, and all remaining files.

-Two additional properties are added to the bag-info.txt, Base-URN and Base-Doi, denoting the urn:nbn and doi of the first version
+Output for a dataset that meets the conditions to produce two bags:

+    <output-dir>/<package-1-UUID>/<bag-1-UUID>/bag-info-txt
+    <output-dir>/<package-2-UUID>/<bag-2-UUID>/bag-info-txt

+The `bag-info.txt` of the second bag will have additional content to refer to the first bag, an example:

+    Is-Version-Of: urn:uuid:<package-1-UUID>
+    Base-DOI: 10.17026/test-Iiib-z9p-4ywa
+    Base-URN: urn:nbn:nl:ui:13-00-1haq

 ### fedora-versioned
 A fedora-versioned transformation takes several dataset-ids that are meant to be versions of each other, and creates a bag-sequence in the given order.
-The `input-file` should contain a list of dataset-ids, in the correct order, first version first.
+Each line of the `input-file` should contain a list of dataset-ids, in the correct order, first version first.
-Two additional properties are added to the bag-info.txt, Base-URN and Base-Doi, denoting the urn:nbn and doi of the first version.

 Omitting the option `output-dir` implies a dry run.
 In that case the CSV file will have one bag-sequence per line.
 A sequence may contain datasets not in the input if referenced by datasets in the input.
 Datasets not in the input that reference a sequence but are not referenced by a sequence won't appear.

+Except for the first dataset of each input line, `bag-info.txt` will have additional content (like for original-versioned) to refer to the package of the first dataset on the same input line.

 INSTALLATION AND CONFIGURATION
 ------------------------------